-Gathering 208 is a church plant coming to Boise, ID in July of 2019.
+Gathering 208 is a church plant that arrived in Boise, ID in July of 2019.
 We want to see people brought together and hearts moved to action.
 At Gathering 208 we are Gathered as loving family, Equipped for calling, and Sent Selflessly.

 We don’t have it all together

 None of us are perfect.
 We all have damaged relationships with people we love, carry baggage from mistakes we have made, struggle daily with something that seems to hold us captive.
 When you look at Gathering 208 you will find messy people.
 Yet when we embrace the love and truth of Christ, we discover that we are not made to carry the things that break us.
 We are made to build community, we are made to find wholeness.
 At Gathering 208 everyone is welcome, and we hope every one finds family here.

 Relationship matters first.
 It’s that simple.
 In John 13:24, Jesus tells us to “Love one another.
 In the same way I loved you, you love one another.”
 Thats more than just a command to ‘get along’ or ‘tolerate’ that person you don’t see eye to eye with.
 Let’s face it, peoples’ problems - let alone personalities - can be hard to love.
 But Jesus commands us to a new level of love, a supernatural love for one another.
 We can not hope to impact our community, or the people we meet daily, until we learn to see and love peoples and communities the way Jesus sees and loves them.

 Thats why we Gather.
 In homes, coffeeshops, businesses; wherever people are, we gather.

 WE Equip for Calling